XAP-Software/XAP-Software.github.io/_posts/2022-04-23-creating_site_config.md

 ## How to add SingletoneModel into your admin panel?

-First of all you need to include `django-solo` package into your admin file:
+Include `django-solo` package into your admin file:

 ```python
     from solo.admin import SingletonModelAdmin
 ```

-Then create class for administration your site config and register this class:
+Then create a class for administration your site config and register this class:

 ```python
     from .models import WebSiteConfig